2020PB/police-brutality/reports/Colorado.md

 Police officers tell a man standing in an intersection to get on the ground then shoot him (apparently with rubber bullets).
 He falls to the ground.
 He attempts to get up; an officer tackles him.
 At least 5 cops pin him down.
 Several of them punch him repeatedly even though he appears to not be resisting.
 At one point a bystander says "yeah, punch him again -- I'm filming you!"
 An officer punches the man again.

-tags: arrest, beat, punch, kneel, rubber-bullets, tackle
+tags: arrest, beat, punch, kneel, rubber-bullets, tackle, protestor

 id: co-coloradosprings-1